 Local newspapers are a valuable resource for local and family history research as they record events as they happened.
 The principal newspaper for Oxfordshire was Jackson’s Oxford Journal published from 1753, which became Oxford Journal Illustrated from 1909 and was incorporated into the Oxford Times from 1928.
-This title can be viewed at Oxfordshire History Centre on microfilm and editions up to 1900 are accessible online (Local newspapers online).
+This title can be viewed at Oxfordshire History Centre on microfilm and editions up to 1900 are accessible online (See below: Local newspapers online).

 Local newspapers at Oxfordshire History Centre